 How do we evidence learning?

 Progress is evidenced through annotation, photographs and video which is in Pupil Progress Folders, and analysed using the CASPA system.
 This allows comparison of progress across schools, and between groups of children within our own school.
 The P1 – P4 curriculum folders capture the progress for the cohort of learners who remain within this parameter.

 How do we accredit learning in the sixth form?

 In the Sixth Form students build on prior learning and work towards Asdan accredited courses.

 How do we share what we have learned?

 PIVATS progress in English, Maths and Personal & Social Development is shared and discussed with students and parents in annual review meetings alongside their communication plan and physical development plan.
-We also have termly pupil progress meetings with parents to discuss their child’s individual progress and review their child’s Education Health and Care (EHC) Support Plan.
+We also have termly pupil progress meetings with parents to discuss their child’s individual progress and review their child’s Education Health and Care (EHCP) Support Plan.

 We write and share an evaluation of our data three times a year, in October, January and June.
 This includes a comparison of groups within the school and progress over time.
 It is shared with parents (during termly pupil progress meetings) and governors and informs our school and curriculum development.

 Pupil progress 2016-17